fadeoutsoftware/WASDI/docs/javascript/JavascriptTutorialHtml.rst

 .. image:: img/2.png

-When you click the system will create a new workspace on WASDI.
+When you click, the system will create a new workspace on WASDI.
-You can check it in the wasdi web application:
+You can check it in the wasdi web application in the workspaces page:

 .. image:: img/3.png

 There it is !

-For the following part of the tutorial we will use this workspace as default one.
+For the following part of the tutorial, we will use this workspace as the default one.
 This way, for the following features, it will not be necessary to create each time a new workspace.

-To open it every time we reload the page add this statement after the login call, a the beginning of the file *main.js*:
+To open it every time we reload the page, add this statement after the login call, at the beginning of the file *main.js*:

 .. code-block:: javascript